aadarshpp/CS50x/Week 0 - Scratch/README.md

-# Week 0: Scratch – Jigsaw Puzzle
+# Week 0: Scratch

 ## Project: Jigsaw Puzzle Game

-This is a visual puzzle game built using [Scratch](https://scratch.mit.edu/) as part of CS50 Week 0.
+This is a visual puzzle game built using [Scratch](https://scratch.mit.edu/) as part of CS50x.

 **Objective:** Rotate and drag all the puzzle pieces into their correct positions to complete the image.